Hebrew for Bank Appointments

 Learn Hebrew through flashcards, matching games, sentence practice, and more.

-Banks often ask you to make an appointment by phone, through an app, or at the branch.
-The conversation is usually short.
-That makes it a good place to learn practical Hebrew you can use right away.
+Banks often ask you to book by phone, in an app, or at the branch.
+The conversation is usually short, which makes it easier to use simple Hebrew.

 The most useful words